senyosimpson/woi/diary.md

 The downside of this design is that it has more layers, making it more complicated to understand.
 Additionally, the purpose of `Channel` becomes debatable since there's not much implemented on its level.

+## 02 February 2022

+### Channels

+As it turns out, the purpose of `Channel` was basically reduced to nothing.
+Adding the extra layers didn't improve the design in any meaningful way.
+The constraints are entirely different from Tokio which has multiple types of channels, meaning having the additional layer helps design the higher level abstractions.
+I don't have this problem.

+Given this, I will go with design one.